School-Based Practice Framework

 Why School-Based BCBAs Need the ACT Matrix

 Traditional behavior analytic interventions excel at addressing function-based behaviors through environmental modifications and contingency management.
-However, school-based BCBAs often encounter situations where:
+However, school-based BCBAs often encounter situations where external reinforcement alone is insufficient for lasting change.

 Traditional Challenges